EARTH DAY THEME 2025

 CONSIDER THESE REMARKABLE RENEWABLE ENERGY FACTS

-• In the United States, Texas—long associated with oil production—now leads the nation in wind energy generation.
+• In the United States, Texas—long associated with oil production—now leads the nation in wind energy generation

-• The U.S. also has used its existing drilling capacity to become the world’s leading producer of advanced geothermal energy.
+• The U.S. has used its existing drilling capacity to become the world’s leading producer of advanced geothermal energy.

-• Uruguay has transformed its energy sector, moving from being dependent on oil imports to generating 98% of its electricity from renewable sources.
+• Uruguay has transformed its energy sector, moving from being dependent on oil imports to generating 98% of its electricity from renewable sources

 • India has set ambitious goals for renewable energy, aiming to achieve 50% of its energy requirements from renewable sources by 2030.